China wants "drastic" U.S., Russia nuclear arms cuts

 “As countries with (the) largest nuclear arsenals, U.S. and Russia should continue to make drastic reductions in their nuclear arsenals in a verifiable and irreversible manner,” he said, according to a copy of his statement.

-“Other nuclear weapon states, when conditions are ripe, should also join the multilateral negotiations on nuclear disarmament,” Cheng added, apparently referring to the five recognized nuclear-armed countries.
+“Other nuclear weapon states, when conditions are ripe, should also join the multilateral negotiations on nuclear disarmament.”

-India and Pakistan - which also have nuclear arms - are not part of the NPT.
-Israel, widely believed to have weapons arms, is also outside the treaty, as is North Korea, which is believed to be preparing for a third nuclear test.

-The Non-Aligned Movement of developing and other states also called on the United States and Russia to cut their arsenals, expressing concern that nuclear weapon modernization undermines the “minimal reductions” agreed by them.
+The international community should develop, “at an appropriate time”, a viable, long-term plan with phased actions, include a convention on the “complete prohibition of nuclear weapons,” the Chinese diplomat added.

 China closely guards information about its nuclear arsenal.
-However, the U.S. Department of Defense has said that China has some 130-195 deployed nuclear-capable ballistic missiles.
+However, the U.S. Department of Defense has said that China has approximately 130-195 deployed nuclear-capable ballistic missiles.

 The head of the U.S. delegation, Ambassador Susan Burk, earlier told delegates that her country was making progress on disarmament and it would “detail those efforts this week.”